 Drawn to Books

 We are a small picture book Agency with big ideas.
 We specialize in picture books for children and illustrated books for all ages.
 Based in Milan, the original mission of the Agency was to package and sell editorial projects by Italian artists into the international market, but over time our mission expanded.
-We are now honoured to represent authors and illustrators from Italy, France, England, Ireland, Spain, Brazil, Poland, Russia, Japan, Malaysia, and the United States, selling rights worldwide.
+We are now honoured to represent authors and illustrators from Italy, France, England, Ireland, Spain, Brazil, Poland, Russia, Japan, Malaysia, Taiwan, and the United States, selling rights worldwide.